BatedUrGonnaDie/salty_bot/README.md

 `!addcom <trigger> <limit> <admin> <output>` will add the given custom command to the bot.

 `!delcom <trigger>` will delete the command from the bot.
 Please do not include the '!' when specifying a trigger.

-`!review <quote/pun> <start>` to start reviewing your puns or quotes that have been added.
-Bot will spit out the first quote/pun in the file.
-`!review <quote/pun> <approve/reject>` to confirm or deny the quote.
-Note that currently there is no way to change the text once it's in the file, so if formatting or capitalization is wrong, reject it and submit it correctly.
-`!review <quote/pun> commit` to lock changes in place once all text has been reviewed.
-Bot will prompt for this.

 Passive Features
 ================